 Counselling allows your child to share thoughts and feelings in a deeper level.
 In counselling, the focus is on building resilience and empowering children, considering all the challenging experiences they go through and emotions they feel.

-RDS has a dedicated counsellor to support students with different strategies and supports with their social and emotional needs (not only on a 1:1 basis, but also in group).
+RDS has a dedicated counsellor to support students with different strategies and supports with their social and emotional needs.

-Through a solution-focused approach, a co-collaborative process and always having the child’s best interest in mind, the whole process believes in the child as the true author of him/her story, creating a safe space for sharing their thoughts and feelings about life experiences, and considering each child’s needs.
+Through a solution-focused approach, a co-collaborative process and always having the child’s best interest in mind, a counselor creates a safe space for sharing children’s thoughts and feelings about life experiences and considering each child’s needs.

 A child would benefit from counselling in case there are issues involved, that are socially and/or emotionally challenging for him/her and/or puts him/her at risk.
 Some examples of this are: